 “The role of FOBP is vital to the good function of the school – parent volunteers are a visible presence on campus both helping out with events and helping in the classroom.”

-The learning path at Bangkok Prep begins with the early years curriculum for three to five-year-olds, which is based on the UK’s Early Years Foundation Stage framework.
-This focuses on communication and language, physical development, personal, social and emotional development, literacy, maths, global awareness, and art and design.
-There are also specialist lessons in Thai language and culture, music, PE and swimming.
+The learning path at Bangkok Prep begins with the early years curriculum for 3 to 5-year-olds, which is based on the UK’s Early Years Foundation Stage framework.
+This focuses on communication and language, physical development, personal, social, and emotional development, literacy, maths, global awareness, and art and design.
+There are also specialist lessons in Thai language and culture, music, PE, and swimming.

-In Years 1-6, Bangkok Prep follows the English National Curriculum (ENC) which focuses on the core subjects, science, creative arts and design, a wide range of modern languages, music, PE, ICT and PSHE (Personal, social and health education).
-Students have a very well-rounded education, and the weekly timetable balances academia, creativity and sport.
+In Years 1 – 6, Bangkok Prep follows the National Curriculum for England, which focuses on the core subjects, science, creative arts and design, a wide range of modern languages, music, PE, ICT, and PSHE (Personal, social, and health education).
+Students have a very well-rounded education, and the weekly timetable balances academia, creativity, and sport.

 “Sports foster friendships, help relief stress and contribute to a healthy lifestyle in general, which we value very much at our school.”

-While the curriculum is firmly rooted in the ENC, it embraces its international location.
-Bangkok Prep has a World Languages Programme from Year 3, which gives students the opportunity to learn two languages from a choice of Japanese, French, Mandarin, Spanish and Thai.
-In Years 1-2, students enter the World Languages Carousel, where they are given an introduction to Thai, Mandarin and French; all Thai nationals must study Thai language and culture.
+While the curriculum is firmly rooted in the National Curriculum for England, it embraces its international location.
+Bangkok Prep has a World Languages Programme from Year 3, which gives students the opportunity to learn two languages from a choice of Japanese, French, Mandarin, Spanish, and Thai.
+In Years 1 – 2, students enter the World Languages Carousel, where they are given an introduction to Thai, Mandarin, and French; all Thai nationals must study Thai language and culture.
 The school says,

 “We believe that studying a second language is a vital part of the curriculum, especially at an international school, and all students are required to continue one language other than English to examination in Year 11.”